 - Chemical composition

 In chemical pulping, chemicals are used for dissolving and removing the lignin that holds the fibers together.
-Common pulping processes may be studies at UMaine.
 Our main cooking equipment consists of a recirculatory digester.
 It is a flexible cooking system where injection, withdrawal and displacement of cooking liquors can be carried out at predetermined temperatures and pressures.

 In mechanical pulping, the original chemical constituents of the fibrous material are unchanged.
-The Sprout-Bauer TMP has been used to pulp wood chips and for non-woody plant pulping.
-It has the capability of also being used as part of the recycle system for evaluating paper as a raw material.
+The Sprout-Bauer TMP is used to pulp wood chips and for non-woody plant pulping.
+It can also be used as part of the recycle system for evaluating paper as a raw material.

-A pulp yield measurement method has been developed at the University of Maine.
+A pulp yield measurement method has been developed at the PDC.
 Samples are collected at the mill, then analyzed for cellulose, hemicellulose, lignin content and cellulose degree of polymerization.
 The total yield for the mill operation is then calculated.
-A validated data bank for estimating pulp yield using this technique can be used to estimate the yield of a variety of wood species and various pulps, provided the wood furnish composition is known.
+A validated data bank for estimating pulp yield using this technique can be used to estimate the yield of a variety of wood species and various pulps, provided that the wood furnish composition is known.